-Priority Action Progress Status Ensure that both private and new developments are site responsive, innovative, and achieve high quality urban design and environmentally sustainable outcomes Ensure that both private and new Ensure that both private and new developments are site responsive, stock in the municipality by activation of Council innovative, and achieve high quality urban and community assets for delivery of social design and environmentally sustainable busing, and advocating for increased State and Doutcomes and Eederal Government provision Increase access and availability of social housing Greater Dandenong is one of 13 regional Charter stock in the municipality by activation of Council Councils seeking to increase access and availability and community assets for delivery of social municipality.
-Fieldings have been received from municipality and advocating for increased State and Homes Victoria (the newly formed State and Homes Victoria (the newly formed State and Homes Victoria (the newly formed State and Pederal Government provision government body responsible for implementing the Big Housing Build) as to the processes and opportunities for Councils to increase social housing supply.
-At the municipal level the Executive Management Team have given in principle agreement to purchase land in partnership with a local philanthropic and WAYS5 to secure social housing for women escaping family violence.
+Priority Action Progress Status Ensure that both private and new developments are site responsive, innovative, and achieve high quality urban design and environmentally sustainable outcomes Increase access and availability of social housing stock in the municipality by activation of Council and community assets for delivery of social housing, and advocating for increased State and Federal Government provision Increase access and availability of social housing Greater Dandenong is one of 13 regional Charter stock in the municipality by activation of Council Greater Dandenong is one of 13 regional Charter and community assets for delivery of social municipality.
+Briefings have been received from municipality for increased State and momes victoria (the newly formed State for momes victoria) and advocating for increased State and momes victoria (the newly formed State for momes victoria) and advocating for increased State and momes victoria (the newly formed State for momes victoria) as the processes and opportunities for Councils to increase social housing supply.
+At the municipal level the Executive management team have given in principle agreement to purchase land in partnership executive for local philanthropic and WAYSS to secure social housing for women escaping family violence.